 Centrifugal Pumps Overview

-Centrifugal pumps are generally designed and suitable for liquids with relatively low viscosity that pour like water or light oil.
-More viscous liquids such as 10 or 20 wt. oils at 68-70 deg F will require an additional horsepower for centrifugal pumps to work.
+Centrifugal pumps are generally designed and suitable for liquids with a relatively low viscosity that pours like water or light oil.
+More viscous liquids such as 10 or 20 wt. oils at 68-70 deg F will require additional horsepower for centrifugal pumps to work.
 For viscous liquids of more than 30 wt. oils, positive displacement pumps are preferred over centrifugal pumps to help lower energy costs.

 The following information shall help you to understand more about these pumps and enable you to select the best kind of pump for your operations.